 The majority of residents engage in a 28-day clinical program.
-Morning routines are flexible with a meal offered from 7:30-9 a.m., and access to a fitness room and perhaps a yoga class.
+Morning routines are flexible with a meal offered from 7:30-9 a.m., and access to a fitness room and perhaps a mind-body exercise class.
 Group therapy takes place until around noon, and organized treatment also takes place for two hours in the afternoon, with supper served at 5 p.m.

 Evenings are often less structured and allow residents opportunities to relearn approaches to activities without alcohol or drugs.
 This daily routine occurs seven days a week, but is shorter on Sundays.
 Visitation is encouraged on Sunday afternoons and Wednesday evenings.
 The Avera Addiction Care Center also offers two-day programs that all loved ones are encouraged to attend.

 When It Is Time to Go Home